tstillwell/fractal-maker-IFS/README.md

 Once all equations have been input, enter a blank line to terminate input and graph the image.

+Image is output as 'out.jpg' in the running directory.

 The app takes an initial point (1,1) and selects an equation entered using the weights provided.